- Where are you licensed as an attorney? Can you represent me?

 - Do you need any documents from me?

-- I’m a citizen of a foreign country and I don’t have an address in the United States.
+- I’m a citizen or business of a foreign country and I don’t have an address in the United States.
 Can I still apply for a U.S. trademark?

-- I own a single-member LLC.
-Should I have you file the application for me as an individual or as an LLC?
+- Should I file a trademark application as an individual or as an LLC?

 - Do you really answer the phone?

-- Which package should I get?
+- Should I bother paying for a search?
 I already checked and my name isn’t taken.

-- Can I upgrade from the Value package to the Safe package if you tell me we’re likely to get a substantive Office Action?
+- Can I upgrade from the Value package to the Safe package if you tell me we’re likely to get a substantive Office Action after you perform your search?

 - Can you file trademarks for Amazon sellers?